MicrosoftDocs/microsoft-style-guide/styleguide/word-choice/use-us-spelling-avoid-non-english-words.md

 # Use US spelling and avoid non-English words

 When the spelling of English words varies by locale, use the US spelling.
-For example, use *license*, not *licence.*
+For example, use *license,* not *licence.*

 Avoid non-English words or phrases, such as *de facto* or *ad hoc*.